-Actually, although I am always talking about "bracelet", this is only the accessory where the device is inserted and that is what is included when you buy it.
+In reality, although I am always talking about "bracelet", this is nothing more than the accessory where the device is inserted and that is what is included when you buy it.

-Fitbit Flex 2 is a kind of "bean" that is introduced in the different accessories that Fitbit (and other brands) have to be able to follow your activity.
+Fitbit Flex 2 is a kind of "bean" that is inserted into the various accessories that Fitbit (and other brands) have to poder track your activity.

 In fact, two wristbands, one small and one large, are included in the Flex 2 package, along with the device and charger.